-The loan facility of \$900,000 with companies associated with directors Mr Tomkinson and Mr Pitt, remained in place at balance date.
-This facility consists of two unsecured short term loans of up to \$450,000 each at an interest rate of 2.5% per annum, and is otherwise on normal commercial terms and conditions.
-The facility was established to enable the Company to meet its ongoing working capital requirements.
+During the financial year, the Company entered into agreements with companies associated with directors Mr Tomkinson and Mr Pitt, whereby these companies made available a loan facility totalling \$300,000 to the Company.
+This facility consists of two unsecured short term loans of up to \$150,000 each at an interest rate of 2.5% per annum, repayable by 1 October 2020, and is otherwise on normal commercial terms and conditions.
+The facility is to enable the Company to meet its ongoing working capital requirements.